DerekLai0109/ai_challenge_taiwan_2018_private/distributed-representation/details-of-cbow-and-skip-gram-model/cbow-model.md

 Derek, 03/24/2018

-The CBOW model predicts one target word by its context words \[1\].
+The CBOW model predicts one target word by its context words \(input of CBOW model\) \[1\].

-Consider the CBOW model with one context word, which is reduced to a bigram model.
+Considering the context word being one word, the CBOW is reduced to a bigram model.

-In the bigram model, a word \(context word\) is given to predict the next word \(target word\).
+In other words, one word \(context word\) is given to predict the next word \(target word\).

 Define a vocabulary containing V words as